Raries16/NaturalLangProc/README.md

 # NaturalLangProc
-This is just for my review and I have done a lot of research on Internet.
+This is just for my review and I have done a lot of research for these.